MOTS-cMitochondriaAMPKMetabolismPeptides

 Athletic training and exercise science imagery representing mitochondrial peptide MOTS-c research

-MOTS-c (Mitochondrial Open reading frame of the twelve S rRNA-c) is a 16-amino-acid peptide encoded within the mitochondrial genome — specifically within the 12S ribosomal RNA gene — making it one of only a handful of known bioactive peptides with a mitochondrial rather than nuclear genetic origin.
-It was first described in a landmark 2015 paper by Changhan David Lee and colleagues at the University of Southern California, published in Cell Metabolism.
-The discovery represented a conceptual shift: mitochondria had previously been understood primarily as energy-producing organelles, not as endocrine signalling centres producing bioactive peptides that regulate whole-body metabolism.
+MOTS-c (Mitochondrial Open reading frame of the twelve S rRNA-c) is a 16-amino-acid peptide encoded inside the mitochondrial genome itself, specifically within the 12S ribosomal RNA gene.
+That makes it one of only a handful of bioactive peptides with a mitochondrial rather than nuclear genetic origin.
+The discovery came from Changhan David Lee's group at USC in a 2015 Cell Metabolism paper (Lee et al., Cell Metabolism, 2015), and it forced a real conceptual reset: mitochondria weren't just power plants, they were endocrine signalling centres putting out peptides that regulate whole-body metabolism.

 Key Takeaways